infiniticio/docs.infinitic.io/src/pages/docs/workflows/deployment.md

   concurrency: 50
 ```

-### Batching (beta)
+### Batching (Beta)

-Batching refers to the process of grouping multiple messages together into a single batch before receiving from or sending to the message broker.
+Batching refers to the process of grouping multiple messages together into a single batch:
+- while receiving messages from the broker;
+- while processing messages;
+- while sending messages to the broker.

 This technique improves efficiency and reduces latency, especially for high-throughput applications, by reducing the number of network calls required.

 Batching can be configured with 2 parameters: